 - Exhibited school-wide leadership by organizing and participating in collaborative-action research professional development focused race and achievement

-My wife and I met in high school and have been married for eleven years.
-We have three children: Oliver is nine; Julian is seven years old; and our youngest daughter, Emerson, is five.
+My wife and I met in high school and have been married for 17 years.
+We have three children: Oliver is 13; Julian is 11 years old; and our youngest daughter, Emerson, is 7.
 I will always consider myself a teacher; however, over the years, I have assumed more of a leadership role in my district.

 Currently, I am an Elementary STEM and Innovation Coach in the Cherry Creek School District, modeling a STEM and innovative mindset for classroom teachers.
 I coach teachers providing expert advice on improving and enhancing individual STEM lessons, units and project-based learning (PBL) based on ongoing analysis.
 I help them integrate STEM-foundational thinking into their classrooms as well as implementing blended learning models so that all students benefit.
-I serve as a STEM liaison to other CCSD professional development groups and district/school leadership to ensure communication throughout the District staff and community.
-I lead teacher study groups to increase content and pedagogical knowledge of STEM instruction, as well as provide instructional support and collaborative coaching in STEM and innovation to CCSD teachers and school/district leadership.
-Finally, I implement the use of technology in a MakerSpace environment as distinct from the use of technology as a tool for teacher collaboration and managing student work.
+I serve as a STEM and innovation liaison to other professional development groups and district/school leadership to ensure communication throughout the district staff and community.
+I lead teacher study groups to increase content and pedagogical knowledge of STEM and innovation instruction, as well as provide instructional support and collaborative coaching in STEM and innovation to teachers and school/district leadership.
+Finally, I implement the use of technology and innovation in classroom MakerSpace environments as distinct from the use of technology as a tool for teacher collaboration and managing student work.